walchko/github-blog/source/blog/3d-printing/prusa-mk3s.md

 I just got my printer and it works great!
 (Even 6 months later)

 - building and calibration: 1.5 days
-    - but I could do it faster next time, this was the first building the kit
+    - but I could do it faster next time, this was my first time building a printer kit
 - First layer print z-offset: -1.200 mm

 ## Reviews